 The definition of employee advocacy is pretty simple.
 Employee advocacy is operationalizing how content is delivered to employees to share on their social media channels and engage with external stakeholders.

-And they they are doing this for many reasons – to find new audiences, extend the reach of organic content and humanize their brand.
-Many industry pundits call this “employee advocacy,” or even “social selling.”
+And they are doing this for many reasons – to find new audiences, extend the reach of organic content and humanize their brand.
+Many industry pundits call this “employee advocacy” or “social selling.”
 I call it participation marketing, and the reason makes sense.

 But don’t take my word for it.
-For years, research and data have proven this point and it couldn’t be more true today:
+For years, research and data have proven this point, and it couldn’t be more true today:

 Employee-Driven Content Strategy

 Unfortunately (or fortunately), you can’t use artificial intelligence to activate your employee programs.
 Automation is not the right approach either.
 The last thing you want is for employees to be robotic and tweet/share everything you ask them to, verbatim.
 The balance will be critical.